neuropipelines/neuropipelines.github.io/index.md

 We are a workgroup under the [Sustainability and Environment Action Special Interest Group](https://ohbm-environment.org/) formed by the Organisation for Human Brain Mapping [(OHBM)](https://www.humanbrainmapping.org/) in 2020.
 The workgroup itself was constituted in 2021.

-## Contact us
+## Join us!

+We are actively seeking interested collaborators from across the globe.
 Feel free to write to us with suggestions, ideas or if you would like to join us at <neuropipelines@gmail.com>.